 Visit: means one person visiting a foodservice establishment.
 A mother, father and two children would count as four visits.
 The term ‘traffic’ means visits.

-YE: year end.If you have any question about "Britain’s Over-50s Have Growing Appetite for Eating Lunch Out " press release, please let us know.
+YE: year end.If you have any questions about this press release, please contact us.